 As a CX and insight professional, I find the idea of a card ‘prompting’ customers on how to score methodologically flawed.
 So if the Insight director is reading this, then perhaps we could also have a conversation?

 Delivering return on investment in a CX programme

 We achieve a return on investment in a CX programme by understanding the issues, acting upon them and keeping the customer happy.
 Sadly this was not the case in this example.
 Designing a good customer experience programme isn’t just about applying an NPS type approach, there’s far more to it.

-To assist explain our view, we’ve produced the following free guide, ‘The Fundamentals of Customer Experience Management’.
+To assist explain our view, we’ve produced the following free guide, ‘Promises, expectation and how to avoid the CX Gap’.
 In it we take a simple and practical look at the key elements of an effective customer experience programme and how to maximise the ROI.